top-master/GradleCopy/README.md

 # GradleCopy
-`GradleCopy` is a `Qt` framework based tool to copy Gradle caches to Android local "m2repository" directory which saves me from redownloading them (again and again).
+`GradleCopy` is a tool to copy Gradle caches to Android local "m2repository" directory which saves me from redownloading them repeatedly (again and again).

 ![Preview](todo/preview.png?raw=true "Windows preview")